Skip to content

 Returns:

-A tuple of three objects: the inferred message type of `message`, the decoded form of `message` and the length of processed bytes from `message`
+A tuple of three objects: the inferred message type of `message`, the decoded form of `message` and the length of processed bytes from `message`.

 """

-ymsg = cls((first, message[1]))
+ymsg = cls((mb1,))

-ymsg = cls((first,))
+ymsg = cls((mb1, mb2))

 YMessage(*magic_bytes)